 Cubs' Sveum accidentally shot by Yount on hunt

-NASHVILLE, Tenn. -- Chicago Cubs manager Dale Sveum says he's OK after former teammate Robin Yount accidentally shot him in the right ear and back with pellets during a recent quail hunt in Arizona.
+NASHVILLE, Tenn. -- Chicago Cubs manager Dale Sveum says he was accidentally shot in the right ear and back by former teammate Robin Yount during a recent quail hunt in Arizona.

-Sveum brushed off the bloody mishap Tuesday at the baseball winter meetings and said he didn't need stitches.
+Sveum brushed off the mishap Tuesday at the baseball winter meetings.
+Sveum says the pellets drew blood, but adds he was OK and didn't need stitches.

 "You don't get hit very often," Sveum said.
 "It's not that big a deal."